IIITLucknowSWEngg/CSAICSABTeam009/testcases.md

 The listener is interacting with the platform.

 **When:**
-The listener navigates through the UI.
+The listener navigates through the UI as he expects.

 **Then:**
 The interface should be intuitive and responsive, providing a seamless experience.